The Extraordinary Act of Being Both

 1. Define your intention: What do you want to cultivate or reconnect with?

-2. Identify a new action: This might be journaling, exercising, or practicing active listening.
+2. Identify a new action: This might be journaling, exercising, composing lyrics, or listening without interrupting.

 3. Reflect consistently: What are you noticing as you try this new practice?
 What do you want to pay attention to?